-After passing the Official GED Test, the graduate is invited to participate in Ozarka College's graduation exercises in May.
-Ozarka College's Adult Education Program provides graduation caps, gowns, diplomas, and diploma covers at no cost to the GED graduate.
-Graduates who need official copies of their GED Test scores may obtain them by contacting the state GED office at Arkansas GED Testing, #3 Capitol Mall, Room 305D, Luther S. Hardin Building, Little Rock, AR 72201, phone 501-682-1978.
-A transcript request form may be downloaded at http://ace.arkansas.gov/adulteducation/programs/GED.
-There is no charge for this service.
+After passing the Official GED Test, the graduate is invited to participate in Ozarka College Adult Education graduation exercises in May.
+Ozarka College Adult Education Program provides graduation caps, gowns, diplomas, and diploma covers at no cost to the GED graduate.